IcaliaLabs/guides/rails/README.md

 ## App creation

-We have developed a [script](https://github.com/IcaliaLabs/railsAppCustomGenerator) to help you start your rails apps with the bare bones that will accelerate your development process.
+We have developed a [script](https://github.com/IcaliaLabs/platter) to help you start your rails apps with the barebones that will accelerate your development process.

 ## Setting up an existing app